jcampalo/samples/README.md

-samples
+Samples
 =======

-Some code samples made by myself in Javascript
+Some code samples in HTML, CSS and JavaScript.